-- a) 6 months after the TIF In-Service Date; or - b) June 15, 2017 - 3) The designated TIF In-Service Date, Scheduled Trial Operation Date, and Scheduled Commercial Operation Date will each be extended day-for-day for each day that ERCOT does not grant outages as required by TSP to perform work that must be accomplished to connect the Generator to the ERCOT transmission system. - 4) Due to the nature of the subject of this Agreement, the Parties may mutually agree to change the dates and times of this Exhibit B.
+- a) 1 month after the TIF In-Service Date; or - b) June 1, 2017 - 3) The designated TIF In-Service Date, Scheduled Trial Operation Date, and Scheduled Commercial Operation Date will each be extended day-for-day for: - A) each day after 180 calendar days after the date that Notice to Proceed was given that real property rights to be provided by Generator pursuant to Paragraph 8(F), Exhibit "C", Interconnection Details, are not in place; and - B) each day after ten (10) days after the effective date of this Agreement that security arrangements outlined in Exhibit "A", Article 8, Paragraph 8.3, Financial Security Arrangements, and Exhibit "E" are not in place. - C) each day that ERCOT does not grant outages as required by TSP to perform work that must be accomplished to connect the Generator to the ERCOT transmission system. - 4) Due to the nature of the subject of this Agreement, the Parties may mutually agree to change the dates and times of this Exhibit B.